PlaidCloud/website/content/en/docs/reference/glossary/code-contributor.md

 date: 2018-04-12
 full_link: /docs/community/devel/
 short_description: >
-  A person who develops and contributes code to the Kubernetes open source codebase.
+  A person who develops and contributes code to the PlaidCloud open source codebase.

 aka:
 tags:
 - community
 - user-type
 ---
- A person who develops and contributes code to the Kubernetes open source codebase.
+ A person who develops and contributes code to the PlaidCloud open source codebase.

 <!--more-->